Victoria steamboat disaster: Public reaction and lawsuits

 Public outcry soon followed funeral and memorial processes, and the Forest City was soon condemned.
-She was soon laid up at the dock in Byron and sat to rot, and later was damaged during the Flood of 1883 when she was cast into the river.
+She was soon laid up at the dock in Byron and sat to rot.

-On June 1, Coroner Dr. J. Flock assembled a jury and a proper enquiry on the disaster went underway.
+On June 1, Coroner Dr. J. Flock assembled a jury and a proper inquiry on the disaster went underway.
 The case for consideration was the manner in which passenger Fanny Cooper met her death.
 Incredibly the verdict never mentioned her by name, nor any other victims.
 Instead, the jury declared Captain Rankin responsible for the wreck, with partial blame being later cast to George Parish, the Victoria's engineer, who had passed the vessel as suitable for sailing at the beginning of the 1881 season.
 Parish was found to be guilty of neglecting to inform Rankin of the vessel's poor condition.
 Rankin was as well put to blame for failing to inspect the vessel before departing that day.
 The jury was convinced that the boiler had been improperly fastened to the deck, and that the stanchions supporting the upper deck and the hurricane roof were too slender, being made of pine and not properly braced.

 The verdict found little favour in the press.
 One of the harshest public criticisms came from a Toronto Globe editorial: "The verdict of the coroner's jury is by no means satisfactory.
 The death of Miss Cooper was entirely ignored and it is impossible to discover whether the jury believed she perished as the result of carelessness or negligence of individuals.
 The capsizing of the boat is said to have been caused by water in the hold, a finding that in our opinion is very ill-supported by the evidence."